adsanderson/gatsby-starter-netlify-cms/src/pages/blog/2019-05-27-path-walking.md

 ### These are disconnected?

 One thing I realised while working this way is that we are in fact creating a light  version of the state chart in the transitions look up.
-In fact although XState powers the component, a component does not require a state chart for it to be tested this way.
+In fact although XState powers the component, a component does not require it to be powered by a state chart for it to be tested this way.

+The combination of a component and test both sharing the same underlying logic is very powerful.
+It does enable any component to be modelled and tested this way.

 ### Automation